rakesh1608-stack/rakesh1608-stack/README.md

 ## 👨‍💻 About Me

-I'm **Rakesh Kumar Agrawal**, a **Senior Consultant** with over **15 years of experience** in enterprise technology, specializing in AI, cloud platforms, DevOps, and platform engineering.
-I enjoy building scalable, secure, and intelligent solutions that help organizations accelerate digital transformation.
+I'm a Senior Consultant and AI Platform Engineer with 20+ years of experience designing enterprise-scale cloud platforms, AI-powered solutions, and modern DevOps ecosystems.

+My interests span Enterprise AI, Platform Engineering, Cloud Architecture, LLMOps, and Intelligent Automation.
+I enjoy transforming complex business challenges into scalable, secure, and resilient technology solutions.

 ### 🚀 What I Do